Curriculum for AI Graduate Certificate

 This certificate is formulated and sequenced to provide the foundation and structure (Core courses 1 and 2), and in-depth focus on specialized topics (Elective), while at the same time being flexible to cater to different student interests (multiple specialization categories for Elective).

-Students are required to take one course from C1 (core course 1) and one from C2 (core course 2).
-Though students can take a C1 and a C2 in the same semester, it is recommended that they do it sequentially; while they are separate topics, a C1 course can better prepare students for a C2 course.
-Students can take an Elective course after C1 if it does not need C2.
+Students are required to take one each from C1 (core course 1), C2 (core course 2) and Elective. course after C1 if it does not need C2.
+It is recommended to take C1 and C2 sequentially as a C1 course can better prepare students for a C2 course.
+Students can take an Elective course after C1, if it does not need C2.

 MIE 622 Predictive Analytics and Statistical Learning